peyronies disease

 Urethroplasty

 Surgical reconstruction or replacement of the narrowed section of the urethra for severe or recurrent cases.
+This is the most definitive treatment for many strictures and aims to provide a long‑term solution, but it is a more involved surgery.

 Need help with a urology diagnosis or treatment?
 Schedule a Consultation